omni-us/jsonargparse/README.rst

 :code:`init_args` values correspond to valid arguments to instantiate it.
 After parsing, the config object will include the :code:`class_path` and :code:`init_args` entries.
-To get a config object with all sub-classes instantiated, the :py:meth:`.ArgumentParser.instantiate_subclasses` method is used.
+To get a config object with all sub-classes instantiated, the :py:meth:`.ArgumentParser.instantiate_classes` method is used.
 The :code:`skip` parameter of the signature methods can also be used to exclude arguments within subclasses.
 This is done by giving its relative destination key, i.e. as :code:`param.init_args.subparam`.

 A simple example would be having some config file :code:`config.yaml` as: